selden-lab/r_workshop/README.md

 # r_workshop
-Sharing code for use in Selden Lab weekly R Workshop
+Sharing code for use in Selden Lab weekly R Workshop at Wellesley College